 However, in 2019, it increased to $6,000, and the amount stayed the same for 2020, 2021, and 2022.

 Due to high inflation rates in 2022, the TFSA annual limit is increasing to $6,500 in 2023.

 You can carry forward unused TFSA contribution room indefinitely.
 The contribution limits over the years have been:

 Related: How To Open A CRA My Account

-The TFSA is a great way to put compound interest to work, grow your investments, while also keeping the tax man away from your profits.
+The TFSA is a great way to put compound interest to work and grow your investments while keeping the tax man away from your profits.

 A couple of savings/investment options for your TFSA include: